wp-plugins/xili-language/readme.txt

 15. Since 2.12.0, Authoring settings (Custom post types, bookmarks) (rules propagation of post features) when creating translated posts are ajustable through the 5th settings tab.

 == Changelog ==

+= version 2.15.4 (2014-12-16) =
+* ready for twentyfifteen and 4.1-RC1
+* fixes links rights
+* new filters for description (nav menu of Twenty Fifteen new bundled theme)

 = version 2.15.3 (2014-11-17) =
 * ready for WP 4.1 beta1 and Twenty Fifteen new bundled theme